 - Each of our named executives other than Mr. McGraw will receive a cash bonus under the PBRP, to the extent that performance measures are achieved during the applicable performance cycle in which his death or disability occurs, prorated to reflect the period of service, and any bonus for a prior fiscal year that has not been paid.
 Mr. McGraw will receive the amount of his target bonus, prorated to reflect his period of service. - For our named executives other than Mr. McGraw, each executive's performance-based restricted stock awards will vest at the end of the applicable performance cycle to the extent that the performance measures are achieved, prorated to reflect the period of service during the applicable cycle.
-For any performance-based restricted stock award made in the year of his death or disability, Mr. McGraw will receive his target award, prorated to reflect his period of service during the performance cycle.
-All other performance-based restricted stock awards will vest at the end of the applicable performance cycle based on actual performance, prorated to reflect Mr. McGraw's service during the applicable cycle. - Each executive's time-based restricted stock award will be prorated for service rendered before his death or disability and vest. - Messrs.
+For any performance-based restricted stock award made in the year of his death or disability, Mr. McGraw will receive his target award, prorated to reflect his period of service during the performance-based restricted stock awards will vest at the end of the applicable performance cycle.
+All other performance, prorated to reflect Mr. McGraw's service during the applicable performance, prorated to reflect Mr. McGraw's service during the applicable cycle. - Each executive's time-based restricted stock award will be prorated for service rendered before his death or disability and vest. - Messrs.
 Waycaster and McGraw, who participate in our Deferred Income Plan, will receive a preretirement death benefit from the plan in the event either should die while employed by us.